VijayLingam95/DataCleaningWithLLMs/README.md

 The metrics are saved to an output file (`results_*.pkl`) and also displayed in the console log.
 For the error correction task, the LLM's output is additionally saved to a CSV file.

 ### Note
 The prompts in this work are designed to generate outputs in a specific format, supported by custom parsers we developed.
 Any changes to the prompts may necessitate adjustments or refinements to the parsers.

+For efficiency, we use a BATCH prompting variant with BATCH_SIZE set to 5.